 the formation of partial vacuums within a flowing liquid as a result of mechanical force, as with a boat propeller or a pump impeller: when these collapse, pitting or other damage is caused on metal surfaces in contact

 Origin of cavitation; from Late Latin cavitas, cavity + -ation

-The sudden formation and collapse of low-pressure bubbles in liquids by means of mechanical forces, such as those resulting from rotation of a marine propeller.
+- The sudden formation and collapse of low-pressure bubbles in liquids by means of mechanical forces, such as those resulting from rotation of a marine propeller.

-The pitting of a solid surface.
+- The pitting of a solid surface.

-Medicine The formation of cavities in a body tissue or an organ, especially those formed in the lung as a result of tuberculosis.
+- Medicine The formation of cavities in a body tissue or an organ, especially those formed in the lung as a result of tuberculosis.